Helping Seniors Accept the Help They Need

 - What to do: Acknowledge that it is difficult for anyone to accept help and suggest that accepting this kind of help is common.
 Knowing they aren’t the only ones can sometimes break down barriers.

 - 5. Denial.
 Nobody likes to admit that their health is failing, but it is even more distressing when it is inevitable.
 This denial can prevent someone from taking a very necessary action.

 - What to do: Without making it personal, help them to understand that most people in a similar situation need some kind of help.

-Lifeline reduces the risks for your patients, enabling them to remain in their homes.
-As their healthcare provider; they trust you to help them understand the value of the service.
+Lifeline reduces the risks for your loved ones, enabling them to remain in their homes.
+As their caregiver; they trust you to help them understand the value of the service.

 Just making the call to Philips Lifeline can be daunting for some seniors.
 If you provide their contact information, we can call them.
 We can even set up a free no-obligation demonstration in their home.
 Ask your Lifeline Community Representative for a Direct Referral Form or more information.